How to apply

 - Spring - October 15

 Join us for an Explore Appalachian Transfer Webinar to get you on the right track for admission.
 Transferring to Appalachian is a chance to discover what community means.
 Community is at the forefront of the Appalachian experience, and we love to get you involved both socially and academically!

 You are a traditional transfer applicant if you have have attempted any college coursework the term following graduation or joined the military after graduating high school.
 Learn more about applying to Appalachian as a transfer student.

 You are a military student if you are active duty, national guard, reservist, veteran or retired.
 All proceed through the same admission process as transfer students, but may need to submit additional documents.
 Learn more about applying as a military student or dependent at Appalachian.

 - A non-refundable application fee of $65 (USD) – Appalachian accepts Official Application Fee Waivers from the College Board, ACT and National Association for College Admission Counseling (NACAC).

-- Official test scores (All military students and those 23 years of age or older are not required to submit ACT/SAT scores.)
+- Official or self-reported test scores - official scores required at enrollment.
+(All military students and those 23 years of age or older are not required to submit ACT/SAT scores.)

 - Official college transcripts*

 - Additional information if requested, upon submission of your application, by the Office of Admissions (This may include submitting a Criminal Background Check and Conduct Review as required by the UNC System.)